 The discount rate utilized for determining future benefit obligations is based on the market rate of a broad-based index of high-quality bonds receiving an AA- or better rating from a recognized rating agency on our annual measurement date that is matched to the future expected cash flows of the benefit plans by annual periods.
-The resulting discount rate decreased from 3.7% for the pension plan and 3.5% for the postretirement benefits other than pension plans at December 31, 2016 to 3.3% and 3.2%, respectively, at December 31, 2017.
+The resulting discount rate increased from 3.30% for the pension plan and 3.15% for the postretirement benefits other than pension plans at December 31, 2017 to 3.95% and 3.83%, respectively, at December 31, 2018.

 We determine the overall expected long-term return on plan assets based on our estimate of the return that plan assets will provide over the period that benefits are expected to be paid out.
 In preparing this estimate, we assess the rates of return on each allocation of plan assets, and advice by our third-party actuary and investment consultants.
 The expected return on plan assets is a long-term assumption that is determined at the beginning of each year and generally does not significantly change annually.
 While historical returns are considered, the rate of return assumption is primarily based on projections of expected returns, using economic data and financial models to estimate the probability of returns.
-The probability distribution of annualized returns for the portfolio using current asset allocations is used to determine the expected range of returns for a ten-to-twenty-year horizon.
+The probability distribution of annualized returns for the portfolio using current asset allocations is used to determine the expected range of returns for a tento-twenty-year horizon.
 While management believes that the assumptions used are appropriate, differences in actual experience or changes in assumptions may affect our pension expense.
-The expected return on plan assets assumption used for determining net periodic pension expense for 2017 and 2016 was 6.5%.
-Actual return on plan assets for 2017 and 2016 was 17.9% and 10.0%, respectively.
-Our historical actual return averaged 6.8% for the ten-year period ended December 31, 2017.
+The expected return on plan assets for 2018 and 2017 was 6.5%.
+Actual return on plan assets for 2018 and 2017 was (6.0)% and 17.9%, respectively.
+Our historical actual return averaged 9.2% for the ten-year period ended December 31, 2018.
 In the future, we may make additional discretionary contributions to the plan or we could be required to make mandatory cash funding payments.

-The mortality rate assumption used for determining future benefit obligations as of December 31, 2017 and 2016 was based on the RP 2014 Adjusted to 2006 Total Dataset Mortality Tables.
+The mortality rate assumption used for determining future benefit obligations as of December 31, 2018 and 2017 was based on the RP 2014 Adjusted to 2006 Total Dataset Mortality Tables.
 In estimating the health care cost trend rate, we consider our actual health care cost experience, industry trends, and advice from our third-party actuary.

 While management believes that the assumptions used are appropriate, differences in actual experience or changes in assumptions may affect our pension and postretirement benefit obligations and expense.
-For example, holding all other assumptions constant, a 1% increase or decrease in the assumed discount rate related to the retirement plan would increase or decrease, respectively, 2017 net periodic pension expense by approximately \$0.1 million.
-Likewise, a 1% increase or decrease in the assumed rate of return on plan assets would decrease or increase, respectively, 2017 net periodic pension expense by approximately \$0.6 million.
+For example, holding all other assumptions constant, a 1% increase or decrease in the assumed discount rate related to the retirement plan would increase or decrease 2018 net periodic pension expense by approximately \$0.1 million and \$0.2 million, respectively.
+Likewise, a 1% increase or decrease in the assumed rate of return on plan assets would decrease or increase 2018 net periodic pension expense by approximately \$0.6 million and \$0.7 million, respectively.